-Man killed in remote Oregon helicopter crash; daughter survives
+Man killed in Oregon helicopter crash; daughter survives

 JORDAN VALLEY, Ore.
 (AP) — Authorities are praising the resilience of a 25-year-old Idaho woman who survived a frigid night in the high desert of southeastern Oregon following a helicopter crash that killed her father.

-Malheur County Undersheriff Travis Johnson said Monday that despite being injured, Jordan Valentine managed to crawl around the side of the wreck to get out of the wind after the helicopter went down in a remote area southeast of Succor Creek State Natural Area on Friday afternoon.
+Malheur County Undersheriff Travis Johnson said Monday that despite being injured herself, Jordan Valentine managed to crawl around the side of the wreck to get out of the wind after the helicopter went down in a remote area southeast of Succor Creek State Natural Area on Friday afternoon.
 She was lightly dressed and the temperature was in the 20s.

 Authorities were notified of the missing helicopter at 2 a.m.
 Saturday, and radar showed its last contact as being near the park.
 Search and rescue crews found it at 8:20 that morning.